-This is a full year course; students must take both semesters to prepare for the AP Exam.
+Full year course; students must take both semesters to prepare for the AP Exam

 AP English Composition requires students to use the writing process to produce expository and argumentative compositions in response to a variety of non-fiction topics.
-Students analyze the rhetorical techniques and writing strategies used by writers of nonfiction and apply these to their own writing.
+Students analyze the rhetorical techniques and writing strategies used by writers of non-fiction and apply these to their own writing.
 This class prepares college-bound students to take the AP Language and Composition test and prepares them for college writing courses.